gestimation/cifmodeling/README.md

 - fall back to the `ggplot` ecosystem when you want full artistic control.

-The **causalRisk** focuses on *causal* cumulative risk and hazard estimation using IPW and related estimators.
-It allows users to specify treatment, outcome, censoring, and missingness models via a dedicated syntax (`specify_models()`, `identify_*()`), and then estimate counterfactual cumulative risks and risk differences/ratios under complex censoring and confounding structures, with built-in plotting and table-making utilities.
+The **causalRisk** package offers IPW-based estimation of counterfactual cumulative risks and hazards.
+It is most relevant when treatment, censoring, and missingness mechanisms must be modeled explicitly.
+In contrast, **cifmodeling** focuses on nonparametric estimation and direct CIF regression rather than structural causal models.

 The **mets** package is a more specialized toolkit that provides advanced methods for competing risks analysis. `cifmodeling::polyreg()`